turbulenz/webgl_benchmark/README.rst

 patch detailing the proposed changes.

-*Note*: by contributing code to the webgl_benchmark project in any form, including sending a pull request via Github, a code fragment or patch via private email or public discussion groups, you agree to release your code and assets data under the conditions in the `LICENSE <LICENSE>`__ file included in the source distribution.
+*Note*: by contributing code to the webgl_benchmark project in any form, including sending a pull request via Github, a code fragment or patch via private email or public discussion groups, you agree to release your code and any assets data under the conditions in the `LICENSE <LICENSE>`__ file included in the source distribution.

 Links